 - Your company has claimed bankruptcy.

-- You and your landlord agree to terminate early.
-Enter into a deed of surrender to explicitly release you from all lease obligations.
+- You and your landlord agree to a deed of surrender that explicitly releases you from all lease obligations.

-- You have a permitted transfer and assign the lease to a related entity.
+- You assign the lease to a related entity with a permitted transfer.

 How to Write a Commercial Lease Termination Letter

 If you decide to pursue the early termination of your lease, you must notify your landlord via an early termination letter according to the terms of the Termination Option in your lease agreement.